tomciosegal/NBA_greatest_trio/README.md

 ## Testing

-It tested continually as I developed it, in Firefox Developer and Chrome, using both Firefox and Chromium developer tools, and nearing the conclusion of the project also on other physical devices.
+It was tested continually as I developed it, in Firefox Developer and Chrome, using both Firefox and Chromium developer tools, and nearing the conclusion of the project also on other physical devices.
 Also before deployment i checked also in Opera and Safari.
+The only issue that i have noticed is the scroll down arrow that renders as completle not edited squere cube, and on every other divices looks like my concept arrow.
 I used responsive mode in the dev tools and resizing the viewport to find unwanted behavior  so as to correct it.
 I also periodically checked the appearance on both my phone and tablet (both Android) in Chrome.
 I continually  tested code in the [W3C HTML Validator](https://validator.w3.org/) in order to get rid of errors.

-Testing my CSS in the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) revealed few errors that I cloud identify and fix.
+Testing my CSS in the [Jigsaw Validator](https://jigsaw.w3.org/css-validator/) revealed few errors that I  identify and fixed.

-vocabulary checked!!!!!
+Java Script codes were validated using [jshint](https://jshint.com/) reveling 3 errors that were fixed.

+Vocabulary and grammar was checked on [Spell chacker](http://www.reverso.net/spell-checker/english-spelling-grammar/)

 ## Deployment

-This project was developed using the Cloud9 IDE, committed to git and pushed to GitHub using the built in function within cloud9.
+This project was developed using the AWS Cloud9 IDE, committed to git and pushed to GitHub using the built in function within AWS.

-To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/tomciosegal/craft-beer-festival)
+To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/tomciosegal/NBA_greatest_trio)

 I pushed my local git repo of code, images and media to a Github repository, and enabled Github Pages for it.
 There is only one branch, master.
-URL of Home Page is  [here]( https://tomciosegal.github.io/craft-beer-festival/)  https://tomciosegal.github.io/craft-beer-festival/
+URL of Home Page is  [here](https://tomciosegal.github.io/NBA_greatest_trio/)